-These homemade gingerbread cookies are loaded with fall/winter spices and can be either soft or crispy depending on your preference.
+These gingerbread man cookies are loaded with fall/winter spices and can be either soft or crispy depending on your preference.
 Plus they are fun to decorate!

 There is just something about the holidays when it comes to desserts.
 Many of us use it as an excuse to eat some of our favorite desserts we’d never have otherwise like my peppermint bark yule log.
 I’ll admit it though, Lauren and I have never been huge fans of one of the holidays most popular sweets – gingerbread cookies.
 I love the look of gingerbread men and making gingerbread houses, but just never loved the taste.
 That is until my mom started making gingerbread men for a charity called Give Kids The World.

-The real fun of homemade gingerbread cookies though is the decorating.
-The royal icing used is simple to make but great for either decorating gingerbread men or gluing together houses.
+The real fun of gingerbread man cookies though is the decorating.
+The icing for gingerbread cookies is simple to make but great for either decorating gingerbread men or gluing together houses.
 So if you’re ready to make some delicious holiday cookies that even gingerbread haters like me enjoy, then give these a try.
+Trust me when I say these are the best gingerbread cookies out there.

-What Ingredients are in these Homemade Gingerbread Cookies?
+What Ingredients are in this Gingerbread Man Cookie Recipe?

 - All-purpose flour